LappleApple/awesome-leading-and-managing/Transitioning to Management.md

  - [What Are Common Mistakes That New or Inexperienced Managers Make?](https://www.quora.com/Management/What-are-common-mistakes-that-new-or-inexperienced-managers-make/answer/Ian-McAllister) - by Ian McAllister.
 Takeaway: Some of them include being slow to deal with performance issues, not investing in recruiting or team development, taking credit for others' work and blaming, and simply not leading.

 - [What’s Your Learning Stack?](https://mystudentvoices.com/whats-your-learning-stack-55f8639c3d56) - by Mattan Griffel and Álvaro Sanmartín.
 Takeaway: Analogous to a tech stack, a learning stack codifies how learning is done in an org.

-- [Google’s new manager training](https://rework.withgoogle.com/guides/managers-develop-and-support-managers/steps/review-googles-new-manager-training/) - by re:Work (https://rework.withgoogle.com/) : The training material Google uses to help transition an Individual contributor to a Manager.

 ### The VP of Engineering Role